Geographical Coverage - Sentinel-5 - Sentinel Online

 Legend to Figure 3: Upper left: representation of the 2670 km swath width of Sentinel-5 which translates at instrument level into a large across-track FoV of 108.4°.
 Upper right: Swaths of two consecutive orbits, indicating small gaps at the equator.
 Lower: Resulting revisit frequency map, showing the daily coverage within less than one day for latitudes > 14° and <– 14° latitude.

-- Copernicus Sentinel-3B Unavailability Notice due to In-Plane Manoeuvre executed on 23/01/2023
+- Copernicus Sentinel-3B Unavailability Notice for In-Plane manoeuvre planned on 6 June 2023